dewitt4/Cloud-Custodain/README.md

 Also recommended is to use a virtualenv to sandbox this install from your system packages:

-$ virtualenv cloud-janitor
+$ virtualenv cloud-maid
-$ source cloud-janitor/bin/activate
+$ source cloud-maid/bin/activate

 And then install the dependencies

 $ pip install -f requirements.txt

-And then the janitor itself
+And then the maid itself

 $ python setup.py develop

-You should have the cloud-janitor command available now.
+You should have the cloud-maid command available now.

-$ cloud-janitor -h
+$ cloud-maid -h